alexpolonsky/doswah.com/_posts/2014-11-09-assembling-an-online-trumps-game.md

 overpowers cards from the other three suits.
 <br><br>
 In a game, the player who throws first declares the suit "in play".
 Each player must throw the suit in play.
-In the scenario where a person does not have the suit in play, they can throw a stronger card, the trump, to win the pack.
-According to rules, the trump suit cannot be played unless previously used in the above scenario.
+When a person does not have the suit in play, they can throw a trump, to better their chances to win the pack.
+According to the rules, the trump suit cannot be used to start a round unless previous scenario occurs (due to lack of "in play" suit in someone's hand).
+This is commonly referred to as "Breaking Trumps".
 <br><br>
 Those are the basic rules of Trumps.
-Let's run through a few examples
+Let's examine a few rounds.

-## Example Game of Trumps
+## An Example Game of Trumps

 The great Christian Damo ([@HenryHanakahi](https://twitter.com/HenryHanakahi)) taught me that introducing a scenario is a productive way to explain people new things.
 So let's consider this scenario.